Nancy Vincent McClelland: Honors

 McClelland received several rewards, including the French Chevalier of the Legion of Honour in 1930, and the first annual Justin Allman Wallpaper Award was granted to her in 1946 by the National Wallpaper Wholesaler's Association.
 She was awarded with the Michael Friedsam Medal of the Architectural League of New York for service to the cause of the industrial arts.

 Legacy

-Nancy Vincent McClelland died on October 1, 1959 at the age of 82.
+Nancy Vincent McClelland died on October 1, 1959, at the age of 82.
 In memory of her and her work, her firm established a scholarship fund for A.I.D.

+According to the Quote Investigator website and urban legend researcher Bonnie Taylor-Blake, McClelland wrote an article titled A Mystery of the Paris Exposition in The Philadelphia Inquirer of November 14, 1897, that eventually evolved into the Vanishing Hotel Room urban legend.